theogroup/ogroup.net/src/_posts/2017-06-12-patience-is-a-virtue-during-luxury-brand-creation.md

       Branding, when done properly, is a slow and steady build toward the alignment, cohesion and consistency of all brand touch points.
-Working with conceptual thinkers, avoiding the urge to move straight to visuals, and making sure that the brand is built for its target will keep a Luxury brand focused on developing the foundational thinking crucial to successful Design execution and brand launch.
+Working with conceptual thinkers, avoiding the urge to move straight to visuals, and making sure that the brand is built for its target will keep a brand focused on developing the foundational thinking crucial to successful Design execution and brand launch.
 The "Wow!" you'll get for a flashy logo and package will wear off much sooner than the satisfaction you'll experience after bringing an amazing idea to life.​
     single_image:
     quote:
     video: